Finneran Pavilion – Villanova Wildcats

 There are some very good food options at Villanova games.

 Not all Villanova games are held here at the Pavilion.
 They move a few Big East games a season to the Wells Fargo Center in downtown Philadelphia.
 That is a bit of a shame as the sound and atmosphere here is pretty fun.
-The on-campus arena just does not hold enough people for the biggest of games.
+The on-campus arena just does not hold enough people for the biggest of games, even after remodeling.
+There is only so much space to go along.

-The Pavilion is a very strange building.
+Finneran Pavilion is a very strange building.
 The ceiling itself is unique with its hyperbolic paraboloid roof providing some unique angles.
 The seating concourses are split between four direction-based stands.
-The south stand is the student section.
-The east and west stands have upper and lower areas.

 There are cheerleaders, a good pep band, and mascot.
 All the usual college atmospherics is in place here.
 And the crowd can get quite loud.

-The arena is outdated, but it works.
-It is unique and somewhat confusing.
-The concourses are small in parts and shockingly way too wide also at parts.
+The concourses are still small in parts and shockingly way too wide also at parts.
 It is a fun place to wander around, but it is strange too.

 Villanova is part of the Main Line in Philadelphia.
 This area has some of the wealthiest towns in the country, including Lower Merion, Radnor, and Gladwyne.